 MARDI LINK is the author of two nonfiction books, WHEN EVIL CAME TO GOO HART and ISADORE’S SECRET, which was named a 2010 Michigan Notable Book by the Library of Michigan and a 2010 Great Lakes, Great Read by the Great Lakes Independent Bookseller’s Association.
 She is a former editor of two book review periodicals, Small Press and ForeWord.
 Her work has also appeared in The Bookseller, Publishers Weekly, Dunes Review, Rhode Island Monthly, Traverse Magazine, The Detroit Free Press, Michigan History, and the nonfiction anthology, KNOWING PAINS: WOMEN ON LOVE, SEX, AND WORK IN OUR 40’S. In 2005 she and her three young sons began tending to their six-acre farm in Northern Michigan in order to survive.
 Her emotional and humorous memoir about her experiences as a single mom and farmer, BOOTSTRAPPER is available from Knopf.

 DR. JUDY MELINEK is a San Francisco-based forensic pathologist and an Assistant Clinical Professor at UCSFMedicalCenter.
 She earned her college degree from Harvard and received her medical degree and pathology residency training at UCLA.
 Her memoir, WORKING STIFF: THE MAKING OF A MEDICAL EXAMINER, written with her husband T.J.
-Mitchell, will be published in 2013.
+Mitchell, was published in 2013.

 PATRICK MOORE has worked extensively on gay issues both as an activist and author.
 He is the author of two novels, IOWA and THIS EVERY NIGHT, and he was the founding director of the Estate Project for Artists with AIDS in New York City.
 Patrick's first nonfiction book is BEYOND SHAME: RECLAIMING THE ABANDONED HISTORY OF RADICAL GAY SEXUALITY, and his latest is the Book Sense pick TWEAKED, a memoir about his crystal meth addiction.